Clicky

 Tip: It’s best you run premium gasoline in supercharged jet skis.
 A loss of power could come from bad or low octane gas.
 Also, bad spark plugs can be an issue, I recommend changing spark plugs at least once a year.

-A supercharger is a normal wear and tear item and needs to be rebuilt or replaced at specific intervals.
+Something that people don’t understand, superchargers are a normal wear and tear item and needs to be rebuilt or replaced at specific intervals.

 1. Not doing regular oil changes (once a year or every 50 hours, whichever comes first).